Dianthus Sweet Williams belongs to the family of carnations. Sweet Williams is grown in greenhouses for their spicy aroma.

 Culinary uses of Dianthus Sweet William Blossoms

 Clusters of small flowers, these vivid blossoms are intensely fragrant with a spicy scent.
-The flowers have a mild flavor.
-Sweet Williams is one of the favorite edible flowers amongst the chefs.
+The flowers have a mild flavour.
+Sweet Williams is one of the favourite edible flowers amongst the chefs.
 Due to their ease of growing, they are widely used as a garnish for various salads, cakes, desserts, beverages, and signature dishes.

 Dianthus Sweet William Bread Recipe